bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 configure Bokeh to use your local version of BokehJS instead of the default version from the CDN.

-Note that ``BOKEH_RESOURCES`` should only be set when running examples.
+Note that ``BOKEH_RESOURCES`` should only be set when running examples or local applications where you need to load your local BokehJS build.
 When you run tests or build the docs, you should not set this variable (or unset it if it is already set) or you might get an error.

 You have the following three options to use your local version of BokehJS: